jguida941/contact-suite-spring-react/README.md

 - `ValidationTest.validateLengthRejectsTooLong` hits the max-length branch to keep upper-bound validation covered.
 - `ValidationTest.validateLengthRejectsTooShort` covers the min-length branch so both ends of the range are exercised.
 - `ValidationTest.validateNumeric10RejectsBlankStrings` and `ValidationTest.validateNumeric10RejectsNull` ensure the phone validator raises the expected messages before regex/length checks.
+- `ValidationTest.validateDateNotPastAcceptsFutureDate`, `validateDateNotPastRejectsNull`, and `validateDateNotPastRejectsPastDate` assert the appointment date guard enforces the non-null/not-in-the-past contract before any Appointment state mutates.

 <br>